-Assumption Risk Level of Uncertainty Mitigations, Reasons and Financial Impact of Uncertainty sustainability in the short term (2 years).
-6.2 Contract rates.
-It has been assumed that retendering of major contracts will not result in cost increases other than those comparable with the rate of inflation.
+Assumption Risk Level of Uncertainty Reasons and Financial Impact of Uncertainty sustainability in the short term (2 years).
+6.2 Contract Rates.
+Re-tendering of major contracts will not result in cost increases other than those comparable with the rate of inflation.
 There is a significant variation in price from re-tendering contracts.
-There is currently some post-Covid 19 increase in cost around the supply chain with further complications as a result of the war in Ukraine.
 High Where possible Council would review the appropriate scope of work, or alternatively adjust the budget between services to free up additional funding.
-Inflation is currently running at around 6%.
+There is currently some post covid increase in cost around the supply chain.
+Additionally some contracts are impacted by the Councils 2021 living wage decision.
+Inflation is currently running at 5.9%.
 On its own, this presents a real risk.
 However, there also remains volatility in the supply chain and shortages of construction materials, which will undoubtedly place further upward pressure on costs.
 The 'post covid increase' appears greater now than a few months ago, with no sign of its influence diminishing anytime soon.
 Similarly, the labour market is also under considerable pressure, with organisations routinely increasing wages to retain and secure staff.
 Inevitably this will impact contract rates.
 Some potential cost increases may be mitigated or offset through the negotiation period by revising the scope of services or accepting a lower level of services, such as inspections and cleaning frequencies.
 We will also be challenging/tasking Contractors to identify and suggest cost savings and improved efficiencies and consolidating services within existing contracts where possible.
 However, it is unlikely that any potential savings will outweigh increased contractor and supply costs, so some budgetary adjustments may be necessary.

-Assumption Risk Level of Uncertainty Mitigations, Reasons and Financial Impact of Uncertainty 7.
+Assumption Risk Level of Uncertainty Reasons and Financial Impact of Uncertainty 7.
 Insurance cover and natural disaster financing 7.1 Insurance cover.
 The Council has adequate Material Damage cover for all above ground buildings which are undamaged and fire cover for significant unrepaired buildings.
-Risk of major loss through fire Low The results of external and independent modelling carried out during 2022 suggests that the Council's insurance cover is sufficient to meet two times the maximum loss.
+Risk of major loss through fire Low The results of external and independent modelling carried out during 2019 suggests that the cover taken is sufficient to meet two times the maximum loss.
+This modelling will be updated prior to 30 June 2022.
 Any financial impact is not expected to be significant.
 7.2 Natural disaster financial implications.
-The Christchurch region is susceptible to damage from earthquake, flooding and tsunamis.
+The Christchurch region is susceptible to further damage from earthquake, flooding and tsunamis.
 Council has limited insurance cover in place for damage to infrastructure networks from flooding, tsunami and earthquake events and relies on the strength of its statement of financial position plus access to central government emergency funding in the event of another major event.
-Moderate Financial implications of another significant natural disaster event are large, particularly when our ability to borrow may be limited due to the high debt to revenue ratios forecast.
+Moderate Financial implications of another significant event are large, particularly when our ability to borrow may be limited due to the high debt to revenue ratios forecast.
 This risk is considered in preparing forecasts and particular attention is paid to the financial headroom for each year.
 Financial headroom is a measure of Council's ability to borrow in the event of an emergency.